Neptune Theatre (Seattle): History

+A bartender at the Neptune Theatre serves beer to a patron in 2026.

 The "U-Neptune Theatre" was opened by the Puritan Theatre Company on November 16, 1921, featuring the silent movie Serenade and seating an audience of 1,000 people.
 The theater was built with a Kimball orchestral theater organ, which was removed in 1943.

 By the end of the 1940s, the theater was renamed the Neptune, given a small renovation and changed ownership.

 The theater went through several management changes during the coming decades, suffering from erratic bookings and poor equipment.
 It was kept afloat in the 1970s by showings of The Rocky Horror Picture Show, a cult classic film.

 In 1981, the Neptune came under the ownership of the Landmark Theatres chain, which also owned the Harvard Exit Theatre in Seattle.
 The company renovated the theater with a new sound and projection system, hoping to bring out the venue's "long-sought potential".
 Landmark renovated the theater again in 1994, replacing seating and adding a Dolby Digital and Sony Dynamic Digital Sound system, along with a 16 mm film projector.